sashminea/auto-editor-gui/README.md

 - **Real-time Feedback**: Implemented real-time logging to display command execution results and errors in the UI. 📜
 - **Enhanced User Experience**: Improved the layout and design using Tailwind CSS and Shadcn for a modern look and feel. ✨
 - **Dark Mode Default**: Set dark mode as the default theme for better visibility in various lighting conditions. 🌙
+- **Folder Creation**: Added logic to ensure that the `Auto Editor Output` folder is created in the `AppData` directory if it doesn't already exist, enabling seamless file export. 📂
+- **Admin Permissions**: Added instructions for running the application with admin privileges to ensure folder creation and access to system directories. 🛡️

 ## 🌟 Features